Dasharo/presentations/dasharo_roadmap.md

 - Decision was made to pursue OpenSIL path, but this target may be replaced by AMD Phoenix-based one.
 - Dasharo Supporting Partner discussion with multiple parties.
+- There is no clear roadmap for x370 or x570 in Dasharo.

 ???